CS is a lifelong, obsessive fly fisherman who is forced to work as a fish biologist and conservationist in the PNW.

 I'll be on the Ham's Fork River, and if you are a little fatigued by self-proclaimed "Blue Ribbon" fisheries, you will be too.

 The most interesting thing about this river is that it's been "discovered" before.

-The river now may not be Heyday-Quality, but it's an excellent river nonetheless.
-The average trout size in some sections pushes towards 20" (in fact, it's surprisingly difficult to catch a fish below 15" here), and there are plenty of fish around.
+The river now may not be heyday-quality, but it's an excellent river nonetheless.
+The average trout size in some sections pushes towards 20" (in fact, it's surprisingly difficult to catch a fish below 15" here), and there is plenty of fish around.
 The river is neither difficult to access nor generally crowded, and each of the sections offers the angler something slightly different.
-There's a few locals and guides who fish it, and they all know each other on a first name basis.
+There are a few locals and guides who fish it, and they all know each other on a first-name basis.
 It's a bit like a lot of now-famous rivers in the west used to be, at least in my imagination.